aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to XLSM or Online App" h2="Export DOCX to XLSM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOCX to XLSM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement for many applications.
+For example, you may need to convert a DOCX file to XLSM format for further processing.
+This can be done easily with the help of document manipulation and conversion APIs.

+<h2>How Aspose.Total Helps for DOCX to XLSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that provides powerful document manipulation and conversion features.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOCX to XLSM.

+Using Aspose.Words for C++, you can export DOCX to HTML.
+This API provides a feature-rich and easy to use interface for manipulating DOCX documents.
+It also supports a wide range of features such as document formatting, text manipulation, and document conversion.

+Once you have exported the DOCX document to HTML, you can use Aspose.Cells for C++ to convert HTML to XLSM.
+This API provides a powerful and feature-rich interface for manipulating XLSM documents.
+It supports a wide range of features such as document formatting, text manipulation, and document conversion.

+In conclusion, Aspose.Total for C++ is a comprehensive package of APIs that provides powerful document manipulation and conversion features.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOCX to XLSM easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}